BolajiOlajide/ToDoListAPI/README.md

 The following features make up the ToDoList API:

-###### BucketLists
+###### ToDoList

--   It allows new bucketlists to be created by authenticated users.
+-   It allows new ToDoLists to be created by users.

--   It ensures all bucketlist are accessible based on the permission specified.

--   It allows the users to create, retrieve, modify, and delete bucketlists and bucketlist items.
+-   It allows the users to create, retrieve, modify, and delete ToDoLists.